Achieve Your Balance.

 TSH is a hormone that is produced by the pituitary gland, located at the base of your brain.
 Its primary function is to regulate the production of thyroid hormones which regulate your metabolism, heart, muscles, brain development, and bone maintenance.
 This initial test will show you what the overall levels of your thyroid are.

-T3 is a thyroid hormone that is produced by the thyroid gland which helps maintain muscle control, brain function and development, as well as heart and digestive functions.
+Triiodothyronine (T3) is a thyroid hormone that is produced by the thyroid gland which helps maintain muscle control, brain function and development, heart, and digestive functions.
 It also plays an important role in the body’s metabolic rate as well as the maintenance of bone health.
-Knowing your T3 levels will inform you of your overall health.
+The T3 that doesn't bind to protein is called free T3 and circulates freely in your blood.
+Knowing your T3 levels will inform you of your overall thyroid health.

 Thyroxine (T4) is the main hormone produced by the thyroid gland.
 This hormone plays a role in different body functions, including growth and metabolism.
-Some of your T4 exists as free T4, which means that it is not bonded to protein in your blood.
-T4 (total thyroxine) attaches to protein, and plays an important role in regulating your weight, body temperature, muscle strength, and mood.
-Knowing your T4s will help you understand your thyroid levels.
+Some of your T4 exists as FT4, which means that it is not bonded to proteins in your blood, whilst T4 attaches to proteins.
+Knowing your T4 levels will help you understand your thyroid levels.

 Antithyroglobulin antibodies (TG Ab)

 Thyroglobulin is a protein found in thyroid cells.
 Your thyroid gland produces different proteins, including thyroglobulin.
-An antithyroglobulin antibody test is used to evaluate potential thyroid problems, such as fatigue and unexplained weight gain.
-Have a greater understanding of your thyroid with this test.
+When someone has an autoimmune disorder affecting the kidneys, the body produces antithyroglobulin antibodies aimed to attack thyroglobulin.
+Therefore, an antithyroglobulin antibody test is used to evaluate potential thyroid disorders.

 Thyroid peroxidase antibodies (TPO Ab)

-Thyroid peroxidase (TPO) is an enzyme found in the thyroid gland.
-TPO plays an important role in the production of thyroid hormones.
-A TPO test detects antibodies against TPO in the blood.
+TPO is a protein produced by the thyroid gland.
+TPO is important for the conversion of T4 to T3.
+Autoimmune disorders stimulate an increased production of TPO antibodies which can disrupt normal protein functioning.
+Therefore, this test detects antibodies against TPO in the blood.
 If you have already been diagnosed with thyroid disease, your doctor may suggest a TPO antibody test together with other thyroid tests to help find the cause.

 Frequently Asked Questions